+Violation Period

+Violation Type

-Violation Period Violation Type 8/31/2020 - 10/5/2020 $4\mathrm{A}$ Violation - REPORTING, ASSESSMENT FORMS (RTCR) REVISED TOTAL COLIFORM RULE (RTCR) 1/1/2019 - 12/31/2019 71 Violation - CCR REPORT CONSUMER CONFIDENCE RULE
+1/1/2020 - 12/31/2020 71 Violation - CCR REPORT CONSUMER CONFIDENCE RULE

 As a community public water system, we are required to provide a consumer confidence report to our customers on an annual basis.
 The consumer confidence report provides customers with information regarding the source and quality of the drinking water supplied to them as well as information on any violations that occurred during that time period.
-In 2020, we failed to distribute our consumer confidence report to our customers.
-To correct this issue, the 2019 CCR has been distributed.
+In 2021we failed to distribute our consumer confidence report to our customers.
+To correct this issue, the 2020 CCR has been or will be distributed.